axibase/atsd/rule-engine/functions.md

 Functions are predefined procedures that perform a task or calculate a value.

-Includ functions by name in the `condition` and `filter` expressions as well as in placeholders.
+Include functions by name in the `condition` and `filter` expressions as well as in placeholders.

 ```javascript
   avg() > 80